Strict universes for Grothendieck topoi: Introduction

 \paragraph{Acknowledgments}

-We are grateful to Steve Awodey and Thomas Streicher for helpful feedback and corrections to an earlier draft of this paper.
-This research was supported by the United States Air Force Office of Scientific Research under award number FA9550-21-1-0009.
+We are grateful to Steve Awodey, Thomas Streicher, and the anonymous referees for helpful feedback and corrections to an earlier draft of this paper.
+This research was supported by the United States Air Force Office of Scientific Research under award numbers FA9550-21-1-0009 and FA9550-23-1-0728 (Tristan Nguyen, program officer).